CloudyPhia/UnoFreestyle/README.md

 Have fun and good luck!

 ##User Stories
-- As a user, I want to be able to add cards to my hand by drawing.
+- As a user, I want to be able to add cards to my hand by "drawing" a card (picking up a card).
 - As a user, I want to start with seven randomized cards in my hand.
 - As a user, I want to be able to discard specific cards of my choosing.
 However, if I have no cards left, I don't want the ability to discard.